 This sounds like a win/win situation to me.
 You win as the seller because you get what you deserve for your home and maybe you need the money to go out home buying for your new home.
 And Ritzberg Realty wins as the brokerage because we get to help another

 homeowner sell their home.

 It makes the most sense to get the maximum amount of money out of your home.
 Unless you are in a bad predicament.
 Maybe you're behind on your mortgage payments or close to being behind, then I would suggest taking the cash offer.
 You don't want to ruin

 your credit by being greedy.

-So remember, the short amount of time that your home is on the market is nothing compared to losing all of the equity you paid into your home with your hard earned dollars.
-If your home is in a good location, good condition and priced right then there
+So remember, the short amount of time that your home is on the market is nothing compared to losing all of the equity you paid into your home with your hard-earned dollars.
+If your home is in a good location, in good condition, and priced right then there

 is no reason for you to not get a quick sale.
 You never know you may even get a cash offer.